Bangladesh–Kenya relations: History

 Records exist of envoys from the Kenyan city-state of Malindi being hosted in the court of the Bengal Sultanate.
 Animals constituted a significant part of tributes in medieval Bengali courts.
 The Kenyan envoys brought giraffes, which were also noticed by the Chinese envoys in Bengal.
 Sultan Shihabuddin Bayazid Shah then gifted one of the Masai giraffes to Emperor Yongle of Ming China in 1414.

 M. Wahidur Rahman, High Commissioner of Bangladesh to Kenya, was attacked by armed assailants on 22 February 2014.

+In 2022, Kenya showed interest in signing G2G agreement and MoU between the two country's apex trade organizations alongside establishing direct flight to and from Dhaka.

 High level visits

 Former Bangladesh Minister for Textiles and Jute, Abdul Latif Siddique paid an official visit to Nairobi in 2012.

+In 2024, The 2nd Foreign Office Consultation (FOC) between Bangladesh and Kenya concluded in Nairobi, marking a significant milestone in the bilateral relations between the two countries.

 Agricultural cooperation

 Kenya has been one of the desired destinations for Bangladesh to lease unused cultivable land in order to ensure future food security.
 Kenya has also expressed its interest to lease out vast arable lands to Bangladesh.
 The lands will be used to grow rice and cotton.